-This chapter explains momentum and collision concepts to support an understanding of how speed plays a critical role in the safety of road users, particularly Vulnerable Road Users (VRUs), i.e., pedestrians and bicyclists.
+Momentum and collision concepts support an understanding of how speed plays a critical role in the safety of road users, particularly Vulnerable Road Users (VRUs), i.e., pedestrians and bicyclists.
 Balancing forces on stationary objects is crucial for designing banking or superelevation (slope along the cross-section of the road) of road segments with horizontal curvature.